Lower Berryessa Creek Flood Protection Project

 Work details and impacts

-Construction work hours are 8 a.m. to 5 p.m., Monday through Friday, with occasional Saturday work.
+Construction work hours for Phase 1 are 8 a.m. to 5 p.m., Monday through Friday, with occasional Saturday work.
 Expect typical construction noise during work hours as trucks and crews access the creek at California Circle and Milmont Drive.
 Truck hauling will occur only between the hours of 9 a.m. and 4 p.m.
 A minimum of one lane in each direction will remain open throughout the project, but flaggers may be used for traffic control.
 Smaller equipment, such as pickup trucks, could access the project site at San Andreas Drive.